Skip to main content

 Overview

 Rescans tell you how a client’s posture has shifted over a period.
 Alerts tell you right now.
 When Telivy detects a specific security event (a new dark web breach, a string of M365 login failures, an admin account with MFA suddenly disabled), it fires a notification to whoever on your team needs to know.
 You define which events matter and which team members get notified.
-Alerts work across four coverage areas:
+Alerts work across these coverage areas:

 • Internal Security: vulnerability changes on managed endpoints